F.A.S.T Approach™

 -

-Lesson 1: Why the F.A.S.T Approach™
+Lesson 1: What is the F.A.S.T Approach™?

 At its core, the F.A.S.T Approach™ provides a structured framework for rapidly and precisely addressing the root cause of a patient's movement limitations.
 This system moves beyond a symptom-based approach, focusing instead on targeted evaluation and treatment that streamlines the entire process.